List of Making Fiends characters: Role in Making Fiends

 Charlotte is a happy, blue, little girl from Vermont.
 She moved to Clamburg with her grandmother Charlene.
 Charlotte's parents are supposedly astronauts though it is also suggested that they are both dead.
 Charlotte believes her and Vendetta are best friends, but Vendetta wants to destroy her.
 Charlotte loves vegetables, cheese, pancakes, and most of all, Vendetta's fiends, which she thinks are cute animals, such as ponies and puppies.
 Charlotte also likes to play the tuba, play with the leaf blower, and pretend to be different things.
 Charlotte often uses phrases such as "tee hee!", "yippee!", and "hooray!".
 Charlotte's careless, innocent personality antagonizes Vendetta, and has even shown to be a danger to Clamburg in general in a few occasions.
 She even has broken into Vendetta's house or invited herself to other people's houses without invitation or permission.
 Many scenes of her innocent antics are designed to provoke sympathy for anyone who is involved on many occasions, many times driving the victim horribly frightened.

 Charlotte has a pet hamster named Buttons and a scissors fiend named Buttons 2.
 Charlotte's grandmother Charlene is just like her, only older.
-They are both always happy and see everything as friendly.
+They are both happy and see everything as friendly.
 They live together in a blue house with a rainbow surrounding it.

 Charlotte attends Mu Elementary School in class room four with Mr. Milk teaching.
 She sits next to Marion, a nervous periwinkle overweight cowardly girl.

 She is believed to be 9 or 10 years old.